Table of Contents

 View uploaded files

-After generating the pretrack, click the Preview pretrack button to view the track diagram.
-If mapping is complete, click Preview track directly to see the final trajectory.
+After the pre-trajectory is generated, you can click the Preview Pre-Trajectory button to view the trajectory map.
+If the mapping is completed, you can directly click the Preview Trajectory button to view the final trajectory.

 Stop mapping